Derbyshire Heritage Walks (Adrian Brown)

 Trains to Edale run hourly at weekends, and every two hours on weekdays, and the station at Edale is located just a couple of minutes walk from the start and end point of our Edale walks.

-The recommended service from Sheffield to Edale departs from Sheffield at 9:14am and arrives at Edale at 9:48am, giving you some time to explore the village before the start of your walk.
-At the end of the walk, weekend trains depart from Edale to Sheffield hourly at 4:27pm, 5:32pm and 6:27pm.
-On weekdays, direct services from Edale depart at 4:33pm, 5:34pm and 6:33pm, with other services running into the late evening.
+The recommended service from Sheffield to Edale departs from Sheffield at 9:14am and arrives at Edale at 9:47am, giving you some time to explore the village before the start of your walk.
+At the end of the walk, weekday and Saturday trains depart from Edale for Sheffield at 4:32pm, 5:34pm and 6:32pm, with other services running into the late evening.
+On Sundays, most services run 3 minutes earlier.

 There are no scheduled bus services to and from Edale, and it is not covered by any demand-responsive "dial-a-bus" services.